 Aside from lounging on the beach, you can try fun Alona Beach activities like the banana boat ride, UFO ride, parasailing activity, and join island-hopping tours to nearby islets and islands.

 Best time to go: From January to May and November to December

 Nacpan Beach is a 4-kilometer stretch of white sand in El Nido, Palawan, about 45 minutes drive from the town center.
 It’s also part of the popular Twin Beaches attraction together with Calitang Beach.

 Nacpan Beach is considered by many as the real hidden gem of El Nido due to being uncrowded and untouched by mass tourism.

 You can spend a lazy day here just swimming, sunbathing, or hiking to the hill where you can see the view of the Twin Beaches.
 This is why Nacpan beach tours are massively popular among local and international travelers.

 Best time to go: The months of January to May and December when the roads going to Nacpan Beach are dry.

 White beach is lined with resorts and restaurants that cater to all sorts of palates.
-You can also try out White Beach activities like the banana boat ride, parasailing tour, paraw sailing tour, paddleboarding tour, helmet diving tour, jet ski experience, wakeboarding activity, and speedboat riding.
+You can also try out White Beach activities and Boracay tours like the banana boat ride, parasailing tour, paraw sailing tour, paddleboarding tour, Boracay helmet diving, jet ski experience, wakeboarding activity, and speedboat riding.